 Now I have been a councillor I have continued the family tradition in Bridgnorth local politics.
 Above is a picture of my Great Grandfather Arthur Harrison who was Mayor of Bridgnorth in 1945-46 receiving the key to the first council house on Syndey Cottage Drive.
 Which my father still possesses.
-He moved to Oldbury, just outside Bridgnorth, from Broseley and represented Castle ward from 1940 till his death in 1957.
+He moved to Oldbury, just outside Bridgnorth, from Broseley and represented Castle ward from 1940 until his death in 1957.
 He was an Alderman who was raised to the Aldermanic bench upon becoming Mayor.

 Being Mayor is a great privilege & honour which costs the individual a great deal of money.
 This was especially true when my Great Grandfather was Mayor.
 Indeed, he is reported to have told his fellow councillors of the time ‘don’t elect me as mayor again as I can’t afford it’.
 Politically we are based in different camps but we all shared the same objective – looking out for the best interest of and serving the community of Bridgnorth.
 A philosophy I now practice in West Felton and the wider Whittington Division.
 If a job is worth doing, it is worth doing well and as always I will lead by example.
 ‘Do as I do not as I say’ is definitely a good motto to live by.